Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 #3: Don’t assume running in the early morning is best

-Although running in the early morning before the sun rises may gift you with cooler temperatures, the humidity is often highest in the morning.
+Although running early before the sun rises may give you cooler temperatures, the humidity is often highest in the morning.

-Look at the combination of air temperature and humidity (the Heat Index) when planning the best time of day to run in the summer.
+Look at the combination of air temperature and humidity (the heat index) when planning the coolest time of day to run in the summer.

-Oftentimes, the evening is the best bet because you’re spared from the heat of the sun and the humidity tends to be lower.
+The evening is often the best bet because you’re spared from the sun’s heat, and the humidity tends to be lower.

 #4: Hydrate enough before and during your run

-Staying well hydrated is crucial for staving off the dehydration that contributes to heat exhaustion when running in the heat and humidity.
+Staying well hydrated is crucial for staving off the dehydration contributing to heat exhaustion when running in the heat and humidity.

 Depending on your sweat rate and the environmental conditions, aim to drink at least 4-8 fluid ounces of water and/or electrolyte-infused sports drink every 15-20 minutes during your run.